HidekiAI/hidekiai.github.io/README.md

 ## Interview questions I'd like to ask others:

-- Write a parser (in language of your choice) to read in string that is either a hostname or an IP address, and the address can optionally have a ":" that indicates port.
+- Write a parser (in language of your choice, including BASH) to read in string that is either a hostname or an IP address, and the address can optionally have a ":" that indicates port.
 Example: "127.0.0.1:22", "localhost:443", "myhostname", "myhostname.localdomain.tld", "::1".
 Ideally, this is great if it is a take-home question, especially because it can become an unfair question when IPv6 is involved or a host is multi-homed
   - hint: IP address can be either IPv4 or IPv6
   - hint: IPv6 and port combination will make it complicated for programmers who may be seeking for last encounter of ":" to mean port because address such as "8080::80:80" will become ambigous:
     ```bash